-Amps may turn on then off after a few seconds because of a bad voltage supply, low power, loose terminals, debris in the terminals, incorrectly connected ground wires, a bad fuse, clipping or protection mode.
+Amps may turn on and then off after a few seconds because of a bad voltage supply, low power, loose terminals, debris in the terminals, incorrectly connected ground wires, a bad fuse, clipping or protection mode.

 Amps may also randomly shut off due to a problem in the internal circuitry or external wiring and issues with other equipment such as speakers connected to it.
 We have listed some of the reasons and possible fixes below.